exyi/diplomka/diplomka/text/2-oview-5-base-parameters.md

 ### The standard reference frame

 The DSSR papers <https://doi.org/10.1093/nar/gkg680> and <https://doi.org/10.1038/nprot.2008.104> do not contain almost any details on the parameters, but [the DSSR webpage shows quite detailed calculation in a blog post](https://x3dna.org/highlights/details-on-the-simple-base-pair-parameters).
-Most notably the post mentions [an older paper defining a standard reference frame for basepairs](https://doi.org/10.1006/jmbi.2001.4987).
+Most notably the post mentions [the reference frame defined at the "Tsukuba convention".](https://doi.org/10.1006/jmbi.2001.4987).

 The reference frame essentially defines a coordinate system for each of the five common nucleotides.
 The paper includes a table of coordinates for each base heavy atom.